 Frigg and Freya

 Like Freya, Frigg is depicted as a völva, a Viking Age practitioner of the form of Norse magic known as seidr.
-Seidr is concerned with discerning destiny and altering its course by re-weaving part of its web.
+Seidr involved discerning the course of fate and working within its structure to bring about change, often by symbolically weaving new events into being.
 This power could potentially be put to any use imaginable, and examples that cover virtually the entire range of the human condition can be found in Old Norse literature.
-In the Old Norse poem Lokasenna, after Loki slanders Frigg, Freya warns him that Frigg knows the destiny of all beings, implying that she also has the power to alter them if she so chooses.
+In the Old Norse poem Lokasenna, after Loki slanders Frigg, Freya warns him that Frigg knows the fate of all beings, an intimation of her ability to perform seidr.
 Frigg’s weaving activities are likely an allusion to this role as well.
 Freya owns falcon plumes that she and the other Aesir use for shapeshifting into that bird, and Frigg possesses her own set of falcon feathers that are used for the same purpose.